Cart

 Check if your trademark is available for registration with our easy-to-use search tool.

-What details are required for a trademark application in the U.S.?
+What details are required for a trademark application in the United States?

 To file a trademark application in the United States, you must include details about the applicant, the trademark itself, and the goods or services linked to the trademark.